Nearby Cycle Sheaves for Stable Polar Representations

 \subsection{Contents of this paper}

 The paper is organized as follows.
 Section \ref{sec-statement} introduces the ingredients of our main Theorem \ref{thm-main}, culminating in the statement of the theorem in Section \ref{subsec-statement}.
-At this stage, our definition of the polynomial $\bar R_{\chi, \alpha}$, for $\alpha \in A$, remains contingent on some assertions about the representation $G_\alpha | V_\alpha$, whose proofs are deferred to Section \ref{sec-carousel} (see Propositions \ref{prop-monic} and \ref{prop-R-alpha-vanishing}).
-Section \ref{sec-prelim} furnishes the proofs of several preliminary results, needed to formulate Theorem \ref{thm-main}.
-In adidtion, in Section \ref{subsec-hessians}, we discuss the Hessian $\cH [v, l]$ of the restriction $l |_{G \cdot v}$, for $v \in V^{rs}$ and $l \in (V^*)^{rs}$ with $l |_{\Lg \cdot v} = 0$.
+At this stage, our definition of the polynomial $\bar R_{\chi, \alpha}$, for $\alpha \in A$, remains contingent on some assertions about the representation $G_\alpha | V_\alpha$, whose proofs are deferred to Section \ref{sec-carousel}.
+See Propositions \ref{prop-monic} and \ref{prop-R-alpha-vanishing}.
+Our definition of $\bar R_{\chi, \alpha}$ does not lead to a general explicit formula.
+However, Proposition \ref{prop-R-chi-alpha-at-zero}, which is also proved in Section \ref{sec-carousel}, gives an explicit formula for the constant term $\bar R_{\chi, \alpha} (0)$.
+This formula leads to a number of other explicit formulas later in the paper, such as equation \eqref{eqn-rho-explicit} for the character $\rho$, underlying the ingredient $\tilde \rho$ of equation \eqref{eqn-M-chi-zero}.

+Section \ref{sec-prelim} furnishes the proofs of several preliminary results stated in Section \ref{sec-statement}, needed to formulate Theorem \ref{thm-main}, and providing context for this theorem.
+In particular, in Section \ref{subsec-hessians}, we discuss the Hessian $\cH [v, l]$ of the restriction $l |_{G \cdot v}$, for $v \in \Cartan$ and $l \in (\Lg \cdot \Cartan)^\perp \subset V^*$.
 Such Hessians play a key role in the proof of Theorem \ref{thm-main}, which is given in Sections \ref{sec-fourier}-\ref{sec-proof}.